net-lisias-ksp/AviationLights/README.md

 ### Legacy Aviation Lights

-The legacy aviation lights from Aviation Lights 3.x do not appear in the editor by default.
-There is a file in `AviationLights/Patches` named `MM_UnhideOldLights.nocfg`.
-Rename that file to `MM_UnhideOldLights.cfg` and ModuleManager (if installed) will update the legacy lights so they are available in the editor.
+The legacy aviation lights from Aviation Lights 3.x do not appear in the editor by default on KSP >= 1.4, but are now available on KSP 1.3.

 If you do not wish to include the old parts in your installation, and you do not have any vessels currently using those lights, feel free to delete the
-AviationLights/Parts/lights folder.
-The Aviation Lights light is in AviationLights/Parts.
+`AviationLights/Parts/lights` folder.

 ### B9 Part Switcher

 If you wish to use B9 Part Switcher instead of the stock part variants feature, rename `MM_B9PartSwitch.nocfg` to `MM_B9PartSwitch.cfg`.
-This will not update existing parts, so it's don't recommend changing this in an existing save without recovering craft and reconfiguring in the VAB.
+This will not update existing parts, so it's not recommended changing this in an existing save without recovering craft and reconfiguring in the VAB.

 ### VAB/SPH CONFIGURATION